Sione Timani

-Sione Timani (born 3 September 1984) is a Tongan rugby union footballer player at Lock for Tarbes, before joining Colomiers at the start of the 2016/17 season.
+Sione Timani (born 3 September 1984) is a Tongan rugby union football player at Lock for Tarbes, before joining Colomiers at the start of the 2016/17 season.
 He is 6 ft 6 in and 18 st 13 lb.

 Timani played for Carmarthen Quins between 2009 and 2011, before signing for the Scarlets.
 After 3 seasons there, he moved to play for Tarbes in the Pro D2.
 On 23 February 2016, it was confirmed that Timani would join Colomiers.

 He has 7 caps for Tonga.

 Sione has two brothers playing professional rugby in Australia, Sitaleki and Lopeti.